How To Get Out Of Trauma And Back To Your Life

-Claire: The biggest challenge was just the feeling of betrayal and not knowing when I'm living in truth and reality vs. living in a lie.
+Claire: The biggest challenge was just the feeling of betrayal and not knowing when I'm living in truth and reality versus living in a lie.
 My experience was over a course of seven years of discovering addiction—probably three years in was when I realized it was an addiction—and then coping with how to handle the pain.

-Some women believe that as long as their partner or husband is working on recovery and in a good recovery, their issues will disappear.
-We know this is not true since this is a form of trauma.
-It can have some lingering affects.
+Some women believe that if their partner or husband is working on recovery and in a good recovery, their issues will disappear.
+We know this is not true.
+Since this is a form of trauma, it can have some lingering effects.

-It provides a specific framework to address the trauma these partners go through.
-To have someone who has walked that journey themselves, who is sensitive to what is really going on with them, and who has the skills and tools that they need to cope with this is really valuable.
+It provides a specific framework to address the trauma that these partners go through.
+To have someone who has walked that journey themselves, who is sensitive to what is really going on with them, and who has the skills and tools that they need to cope with this, is really valuable.

-I felt really confused about what I was going through and what I was feeling, some of my fears.
-So it was really helpful to me for Coach Laura to still be married.
-She was the first person I talked to who had actually gone through this and was still married and in a good recovery.
+I felt really confused about what I was going through and what I was feeling, and some of my fears.
+It was really helpful, to me, for Coach Laura to still be married.
+She was the first person I talked to who had gone through this and was still married and in a good recovery.
 It gave me a lot of hope.

 We would love to hear what your experience has been with therapists or church leaders or friends.
 Have they understood, have they been able to walk with you?
 Have they been able to hold your pain?

-Claire: probably the most valuable thing I've been able to do was to set some really practical yet powerful boundaries.
+Claire: Probably, the most valuable thing I've been able to do was to set some really practical, yet powerful, boundaries.
 She helped me realize that I have a right to feel safe and to communicate when I need to feel safe in my home.
 Boundaries were a huge thing for me.

 Coach Laura: Yes, this is so crucial to our healing.
 There is a lot of confusion and misunderstanding around boundaries.
 I think a lot of wives have a difficult time naming their boundaries and enforcing them because:

-It's also difficult to think how to consequence my husband who is an adult; you don't punish an adult (some may try but it doesn't work!)
+It's also difficult to think how to consequence my husband, who is an adult.
+You don't punish an adult—some may try but it doesn't work.
 Also, they don't always play along.
 We have to have consequences to our boundaries that we can enforce whether they are agreeable or not.
 It's about protecting us.